Understand and Overcome Conflict Avoidance

 Understand Conflict Avoidance: A Protective Pattern

-Our tendency to avoid conflict isn't inherently negative—in fact, it often emerges from a genuine need to maintain peace and protect relationships, especially when conflict has felt threatening or damaging in our past.
+Our tendency to avoid conflict isn't inherently negative — in fact, it often emerges from a genuine need to maintain peace and protect relationships, especially when conflict has felt threatening or damaging in our past.
+It's perfectly natural and human to feel uncomfortable with conflict.

 What Causes Conflict Avoidance?